statamic-rad-pack/mailchimp/README.md

 1. Copy the "addons" folder contents to your Statamic `site` directory;
 2. Do the same to the files inside the `settings` directory;
 3. Configure the "mailchimp.yaml" file with your custom values:
-  * list_id - from your list - Settings - List name and defaults
+  * mailchimp_list_id - from your list - Settings - List name and defaults
-  * key - from Account - Extras - API Keys
+  * mailchimp_key - from Account - Extras - API Keys
+  * formset - formset to watch for if you're using a standard form instead of user registration
 4. Run `php please addons:refresh` to load the addon's dependencies.

 ## Usage